 A sample intranet governance document can help you get started when setting these out for the first time.
 These processes can then be adjusted, refined, and added to as intranet use grows, unfolds, and evolves.

 To maximise the benefits of an intranet, it is essential to incorporate features that address the diverse needs of the workforce.
-This includes offering:
+This includes:

 • Personalised dashboards